YAHYA280/Moble-Driver/README.md

 - Provide meaningful error messages
 - Use proper TypeScript error types
 - Implement proper loading and error states in UI
+- **Never return HTTP status 404 or 500** directly to users
+- Use application-specific exceptions from mc-starter when available
+- Handle errors gracefully with user-friendly feedback

 ## 🚀 Build